lost-inside/Sample_repo/README.md

     * Run the following command ```sudo mv FILE_NAME /usr/bin/``` and then enter your password if required.
 This basically moves your object file to a directory named bin where many globally accessible executable files are stored.
     * Now you can execute your object file from any location by just typing FILE_NAME on your command line.
     * Anytime you feel to remove the file from the folder of globally executables, type the following command
     ``` sudo rm /usr/bin/FILE_NAME ``` followed by your password.
 Note that after using this command, you will no longer be able to run your object file from any director just by typing FILE_NAME on the command line unless you add the file to any one of the locations contained in PATH variable.
-More details about PATH variable can be found [ here ]( https://stackoverflow.com/questions/37676849/where-is-path-variable-set-in-ubuntu )
+More details about PATH variable can be found [ here ]( https://stackoverflow.com/questions/37676849/where-is-path-variable-set-in-ubuntu ).

+ #### 2. Play :